-Hand-wash with soap & water.
-White Only: Spray bleach directly onto the white boards to remove heavy stains, allow to sit for 15-20 minutes or until stains dissolve, wash with soap and water.
-Not recommended for prolonged exposure to direct sunlight.
+Resin Tools can be cleaned in the dishwasher.
+Designer White Resin only: Spray bleach directly onto the boards to remove heavy stains.
+Let sit for 15-20 minutes or until stains dissolve.
+Wash thoroughly with soap and water.
+Resin Tools are heat-resistant to 180°F degrees.

 Salt Water Environments:

-304 Stainless is suitable for most outdoor applications with the exception of high exposure to salt air.
-Exposure to salt air and sea spray will cause surface rust (corrosion).
-The best way to protect the stainless steel is to clean it frequently.
-Don’t give the salt time to establish itself on the surface, as the effects of the chemical reaction will soon become visible.
-In salt air environments, we recommend cleaning the stainless steel surface at least every two weeks to keep your workstation in prime condition.
+316L stainless is suitable for outdoor applications.
+The best way to protect stainless steel is to clean it frequently.
+If salt has time to establish itself on the surface, the effects of the chemical reaction will soon become visible.
+In salt air environments, we recommend cleaning the stainless steel surface at least every two weeks to keep your basin and Tap(s) in prime condition.

 Use of any harsh chemicals in or on the Workstation will void warranty.
 Included but not limited to are the following: muriatic acid, chlorine or other bleach products, ammonia, alcohol, c-clean sulfamic, phosphorous, acetic acid, nitric acid, fluorinated products including toothpaste, hair permanent chemicals, or other products not commonly used in the kitchen.
 To avoid staining of the surface do not leave food with corrosive properties such as juices, salt, vinegar, mustard, acetic acid, etc. on the sink for extended periods of time.